 Programme overview

-Shaped by a commitment to fairness and social justice, the programme is underpinned by principles in the Treaty of Waitangi and a determination to ensure equitable learning outcomes for our young people.
+Shaped by a commitment to fairness and social justice, the programme is underpinned by principles in the Te Tiriti o Waitangi and a determination to ensure equitable learning outcomes for our young people.
+The programme is highly practical with time spent in schools, lectures or online learning which will show you what and how to teach.
+You will also form important professional relationships with teachers and prospective employers.

 Graduate Diploma in Teaching students are eligible for the external TeachNZ Scholarships.
 Find out more and apply.